Battle of France: Fall Gelb (Case Yellow)

 On 9 October 1939, Hitler issued Führer-Directive Number 6 (Führer-Anweisung N°6).
 Hitler recognised the necessity of military campaigns to defeat the Western European nations, preliminary to the conquest of territory in Eastern Europe, to avoid a two-front war; these intentions were absent from Directive N°6.
 The plan was based on the seemingly more realistic assumption that German military strength would have to be built up for several years.
 Only limited objectives could be envisaged and were aimed at improving Germany's ability to survive a long war in the west.
 Hitler ordered a conquest of the Low Countries to be executed at the shortest possible notice to forestall the French and prevent Allied air power from threatening the industrial area of the Ruhr.
 It would also provide the basis for a long-term air and sea campaign against Britain.
 There was no mention in the directive of a consecutive attack to conquer the whole of France, although the directive read that as much as possible of the border areas in northern France should be occupied.

 On 10 October 1939, Britain refused Hitler's offer of peace and on 12 October, France did the same.
 The pre-war German codename of plans for a campaign in the Low Countries was Aufmarschanweisung N°1, Fall Gelb (Deployment Instruction No. 1, Case Yellow).
-Colonel-General Franz Halder (Chief of the General Staff Oberkommando des Heeres [OKH]), presented the first plan for Fall Gelb on 19 October.
-Fall Gelb entailed an advance through the middle of Belgium; Aufmarschanweisung N°1 envisioned a frontal attack, at a cost of half million German soldiers to attain the limited goal of throwing the Allies back to the River Somme.
+Colonel-General Franz Halder (Chief of the General Staff Oberkommando des Heeres [OKH]) presented the first plan for Fall Gelb on 19 October.
+Fall Gelb entailed an advance through the middle of Belgium; Aufmarschanweisung N°1 envisioned a frontal attack, with half a million German soldiers, to attain the limited goal of forcing the Allies back to the River Somme.
 German strength in 1940 would then be spent and only in 1942 could the main attack against France begin.
-When Hitler raised objections to the plan and wanted an armoured breakthrough, as had happened in the invasion of Poland, Halder and Brauchitsch attempted to dissuade him, arguing that while the fast-moving mechanised tactics were effective against a "shoddy" Eastern European army, they would not work against a first-rate military like the French.
+When Hitler raised objections to the plan and wanted an armoured breakthrough, as had happened in the invasion of Poland, Generals Brauchitsch and Halder attempted to dissuade him, arguing that while the fast-moving mechanised tactics were effective against a "shoddy" Eastern European army, they would not work against a first-rate military like the French.